 Floods may occur at any time, in many cases without warning, and their effects can range from minor inconvenience to wholesale destruction.
 Floods are most often caused by heavy rains associated with thunderstorms, hurricanes, or tropical storms.
 Flooding can result from a rise in the level of a body of water such as a river or a lake, or from rain falling faster than it can be absorbed by the ground (especially under weather conditions that make soil less pervious, for example after a period of drought).
-Flooding frequently occurs in urban areas when a large amount of rain, above the capacity of the urban drainage system, falls on impervious surfaces such as structures such as levees and dams.
+Flooding frequently occurs in urban areas when a large amount of rain, above the capacity of the urban drainage system, falls on impervious surfaces such as streets, buildings, and parking lots.
+Flooding can also result from the failure of man-made structures such as levees and dams.